segmentio/segment-docs/src/connections/destinations/catalog/eloqua/index.md

 Contact fields to associate them with in Eloqua.

 Segment's custom trait mapping will match exactly what you input into your Segment settings.
-For example, if you have a field With a display name called `Account Rating` in Eloqua, and a property called `AccountRating` in your Segment events, you should enter `AccountRating: Account Rating` as the mapping in the "Map Custom Traits to Accounts" setting in the Segment UI.
+For example, if you have a field with a display name called `Account Rating` in Eloqua, and a property called `AccountRating` in your Segment events, you should enter `AccountRating: Account Rating` as the mapping in the "Map Custom Traits to Accounts" setting in the Segment UI.